carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 Our most basic analysis can be done with a BASH command:
 Demo `wc` for counting lines / tweets

 We can do this with our timeline file as well, but we need to `Flatten` it first.

-By flattening Bergis' timeline and then looking at the file with `wc`, you can see that he has Tweeted 3171 times.
+By flattening Bergis' timeline and then looking at the file with `wc`, you can see that we retrieved 3171 of his.

+head: we can see those are super recent.

 We can use `tail -n 2 sourcedata/ > output_data/bergistale.jsons` to see that we have retrieved texts of his back to 2018.